Skip to main content

 Dates and guest count can be changed on booking sites

-Paranormal Tip: Book rooms the area where the bookings diary incident occurred appears to be the primary supernatural hotspot for the best chance of supernatural encounters!
+Paranormal Tip: Book rooms near supernatural activity is distributed throughout the inn: the booking/administrative area (primary poltergeist phenomena) for the best chance of supernatural encounters!

 Contact Details